-Participants: We scanned 20 adults (age: mean(SD) = 23.85(3.70) years, range 18-30 years) who were fluent speakers of English, right-handed, and had no MRI contraindications.
-Recruitment was restricted to adults with access to the MIT campus according to Covid-19 policies.
+We scanned 20 adults (age: M[SD] = 23.85[3.70] yr, range 18-30 yr) who were fluent speakers of English, right-handed, and had no MRI contraindications.
+Recruitment was restricted to adults with access to the Massachusetts Institute of Technology (MIT) campus according to COVID-19 policies.
 The protocol was approved by the MIT Committee on the Use of Humans as Experimental Subjects.
 Informed consent was provided by all participants.
-Participants were compensated at a rate of \$30/hour for scanning, which is standard for our lab and imaging center.
+Participants were compensated at a rate of \$30 an hour for scanning, which is standard for our lab and imaging center.